Teaching 'reading skills' at Halton Holegate

 This guidance can only give a rough idea of the right reading level for your child.
 There will be a wide range of reading abilities in any year group or class.
 As a rough guide, children should be able to read at least 90 - 95% of the words on the page without any problem.
 If the book is too easy, they can become bored.
 If it’s too difficult, they can become frustrated, and may have to concentrate so hard on reading the words that they lose the enjoyment of understanding the story.

-Below are the book bands linked to our reading scheme ‘Oxford Reading Tree’.
+Below are the books linked to the phonics phases in our reading scheme.

 Things to remember